 However, you don’t have to keep staying inside during swimsuit season or avoiding clingy clothing, trying to hide your cellulite away.

-Simple tweaks such as adding the right type of foods and drink to your diet can help reduce cellulite.
+Simple tweaks such as adding the right type of food and drink to your diet can help reduce cellulite dramatically.
 You CAN eat your way to a smoother and fuller looking body through these nutritious choices.

 Here are some foods you should eat to get rid of cellulite.

 This healthy option will definitely help you get rid of cellulite.
 According to Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mt.
 Sinai Hospital in New York City, “salmon is rich in antioxidants, which break down fat cells in cellulite”.